cmayer/BaitFisher-package/README.md

 Documentation
 -------------

-A full manual for the BaitFisher package can be found in the "Documentation" folder.
+A full manual for the BaitFisher package as PDF can be found in the "Documentation" folder.
 Furthermore, example analyses can be found in the Example folder.

 Online help for the BaitFisher and BaitFilter programs can be obtained by called he programs